Lynn Evans, ICBD, ICCE

 I'm often asked how I came to be a doula.
 After much reflection on what first drew me to birth work, I realized that it was my oldest sister who gave me an amazing gift.
 When I was 16, she invited me to attend the birth of my second nephew.
 I was completely in awe of her strength and how empowering giving birth was!
 I didn't realize it at the time, but by giving me the honor of sharing her experience, she ignited my lifelong passion for birth.
 I will always be grateful to her for helping me find my calling.

 Following the birth of my first child, I began attending La Leche League meetings as a way to meet other parents in my area.
 Although I didn't have any issues with breastfeeding, I relished the support and camaraderie of the other people in the group.
 I became an accredited La Leche League Leader so that I could support those who desired to parent their babies through lactation.
-Through over 19 years of experience supporting and educating others, I learned the power and value of parents supporting parents.
+Through over 20 years of experience supporting and educating others, I learned the power and value of parents supporting parents.
 It was then that I began to recognize the extent of my longing to support people in all aspects of birth and parenting; and how vital it is to meet families wherever they are in their journey.
 In 2010, I decided to follow my passion for all things birth.
 I trained as a birth doula, and as a childbirth educator.
 I am currently a Certified Birth Doula (ICBD), and a Certified Childbirth Educator, (ICCE) through ICEA (International Childbirth Education Association).
-Since my initial training, I have supported over 135 birthing families.
-In the summer of 2015, I decided to expand my knowledge base and became trained in placenta encapsulation.
+Since my initial training, I have supported over 200 birthing families.

 Through continuing education, and a supporting network of other birth professionals, I am able to provide my best possible care for my clients.